Hi, I’m Jasmin.

 A writer and editor with two decades of publishing experience, I have a bachelor of science in animal biology from the National University of Singapore and a master of science in biomedical journalism from New York University.

-Until 2017, I was the founding managing editor of Ecouterre, an ethical-fashion website that was not only regarded as groundbreaking in 2009 but also gained a significant following in its seven-plus years of existence.
+Until 2017, I was the founding managing editor of Ecouterre, an ethical-fashion website that was not only groundbreaking in 2009 but also gained a significant following in its seven-plus years of existence.

 I juggled a coterie of stringers, packaged stories, managed multiple forms of social media, played graphic designer, dispatched a weekly newsletter, and spoke at length at a number of expert panels.
 (Here’s one I did with H&M and Vogue.)